fpoirotte/php-idmef/README.rst

-Assuming an alert and a heartbeat have been created and stored respectively in the ``$alert`` and ``$heartbeat`` variables, the following example can be used to serialize them to an XML IDMEF message:
+Assuming an alert and a heartbeat have been created and stored respectively in the ``$alert`` and ``$heartbeat`` variables, the following example can be used to serialize them into an XML IDMEF message:

 ..  sourcecode:: php